 Ready Capital (RC) Gains As Market Dips: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 1.36% over the past month, lagging the Finance sector's gain of 3% and the S&P 500's gain of 5.85% in that time.
+Heading into today, shares of the real estate investment trust had lost 6.31% over the past month, lagging the Finance sector's loss of 1.97% and the S&P 500's gain of 0.17% in that time.

-Ready Capital will be looking to display strength as it nears its next earnings release.
-On that day, Ready Capital is projected to report earnings of $0.64 per share, which would represent year-over-year growth of 56.1%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $71.51 million, up 216.28% from the year-ago period.
+Investors will be hoping for strength from Ready Capital as it approaches its next earnings release.
+The company is expected to report EPS of $0.64, up 56.1% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $71.51 million, up 216.28% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.13 per share and revenue of $293.66 million, which would represent changes of -6.99% and +54.61%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.13 per share and revenue of $293.66 million.
+These totals would mark changes of -6.99% and +54.61%, respectively, from last year.

-Any recent changes to analyst estimates for Ready Capital should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Ready Capital.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.62% lower.
-Ready Capital is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.62% lower.
+Ready Capital is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Ready Capital is currently trading at a Forward P/E ratio of 7.15.
-For comparison, its industry has an average Forward P/E of 8.63, which means Ready Capital is trading at a discount to the group.
+Looking at its valuation, Ready Capital is holding a Forward P/E ratio of 6.9.
+This valuation marks a discount compared to its industry's average Forward P/E of 8.53.

 The REIT and Equity Trust industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 204, which puts it in the bottom 20% of all 250+ industries.
+This group has a Zacks Industry Rank of 199, putting it in the bottom 22% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.